 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term patients who saw functional improvements, such as with activities of daily living.
-Many would argue that this is a measure of a facility's rehabilitation performance.
+This datapoint measures the percent of short-term patients that saw functional improvements, such as with activities of daily living.
+Many in the industry would argue that this is a measure of rehabilitation services.

 Nearby Hospitals